Generative AI and Sales Productivity: Field Experiments in Online Retail: Main Results

-For the last two business processes studied (Chargeback Defense and Live Chat Translation), we did not obtain granular transaction data and instead relied on the company’s internal metrics and analysis.
-While not directly comparable to the effects on sales, these measures indicate substantial improvements in two important outcomes: a 15\% increase in defense success rates for Chargeback Defense and a 5.2\% increase in consumer satisfaction attributable to Live Chat Translation.\footnote{In Chargeback Defense, further gains not captured in our calculations may also arise from cost reductions, as the GenAI-enhanced workflow eliminated the need for manual intervention.} \\
+For the final two business processes studied—Chargeback Defense and Live Chat Translation—we do not observe granular transaction-level data and instead rely on the platform’s internal metrics and analyses, which do not report statistical significance.
+While these outcomes are not directly comparable to the sales effects discussed above, they nevertheless point to substantial improvements in two operational dimensions.
+Specifically, Chargeback Defense is associated with a 15\% increase in defense success rates, and Live Chat Translation increases consumer satisfaction by 5.2\%.
+Both effects point directionally to successful implementation of the GenAI applications.\footnote{In the case of Chargeback Defense, additional gains not captured in our calculations may arise from cost reductions, as the GenAI-enabled workflow eliminates the need for manual intervention.}\\

-These results provide new evidence on the potential of GenAI to enhance revenue-based productivity in online retail, thereby contributing to the broader debate on the economic consequences of GenAI adoption \citep{Peng2023, acemoglu2025simple}.
-A key distinction of our study is its focus on revenue outcomes rather than input-side efficiency gains, which makes our estimates not directly comparable to those from studies emphasizing labor productivity or input-side task efficiency.
-Among the seven deployments we examine, most deliver measurable performance gains, showing that GenAI can generate substantial improvements in firm outcomes under real-world operating conditions.
+These results provide evidence on the potential of GenAI to improve front-office sales performance in online retail.
+A key distinction of our study is its focus on downstream revenue outcomes rather than worker-level gains, which makes our estimates not directly comparable to those from studies emphasizing labor productivity.
+Among the seven deployments we examine, most deliver measurable performance gains, showing that GenAI can generate substantial improvements in retail outcomes under real-world operating conditions.
 Overall, the evidence points to a positive but heterogeneous impact of GenAI along the customer journey.\\